-- •The relevance of the lead function(s) on human rights for core business decisions - •The seniority, importance and influence of the lead function(s) on human rights issues - •The extent to which they consult with and find value in the inputs provided by, the lead human rights function(s)
+WORKFORCE PERSPECTIVES Survey / interviews / other feedback from a cross-section of the workforce regarding: - Senior management interactions with, and perspectives regarding, the lead function(s) on human rights issues - •The relevance of the lead function(s) on human rights for core business decisions - •The seniority, importance and influence of the lead function(s) on human rights issues - •The extent to which they consult with and find value in the inputs provided by, the lead human rights function(s) 26 LEADERSHIP NO.

-The limits of this indicator lie in the risk that such signals from the leadership may be ignored if the wider workforce faces countervailing pressures or incentives to ignore human rights concerns and expertise.

-This indicator will therefore be strengthened where there is complementary evidence in relation to one or more of the following indicators:

-G1 G9 L8 L10 SUPPORTING INDICATOR The most senior governing body and/or its relevant subcommittees reviews and challenges the company's business model and strategy to ensure any inherent human rights risks are identified and addressed.
-The most senior governing body and/or its relevant subcommittees challenges any top management performance incentives that may promote behaviors that undermine respect for human rights.
-Senior leaders at corporate, regional, country and business unit levels proactively seek to understand and avoid pressures on employees or contractors to act contrary to the company's responsibility to respect human rights.
-Senior leaders at corporate, regional, country and business unit levels praise actions and decisions that advance respect for human rights and call out any that run counter to it.
-RATIONALE Where the governing body does this, it is less likely that the workforce will face pressures and incentives to ignore or override the advice of the human rights function in decision-making.
+7 ADDRESSING LIMITATIONS The limits of this indicator lie in the risk that such signals from the leadership may be ignored if the wider workforce faces countervailing pressures or incentives to ignore human rights concerns and expertise.
+This indicator will therefore be strengthened where there is complementary evidence in relation to one or more of the following indicators: G1 The most senior governing body and/or its relevant subcommittees... reviews and challenges the company's business model and strategy to ensure any inherent human rights risks are identified and addressed.
+G9 The most senior governing body and/or its relevant subcommittees... challenges any top management performance incentives that may promote behaviors that undermine respect for human rights.
+L8 Senior leaders at corporate, regional, country and business unit levels... proactively seek to understand and avoid pressures on employees or contractors to act contrary to the company's responsibility to respect human rights.
+L10 Senior leaders at corporate, regional, country and business unit levels... praise actions and decisions that advance respect for human rights and call out any that run counter to it.
+RATIONALE SUPPORTING INDICATOR Where the governing body does this, it is less likely that the workforce will face pressures and incentives to ignore or override the advice of the human rights function in decision-making.
 Where the governing body does this, it is less likely that the workforce will face pressures and incentives to ignore or override the advice of the human rights function in decision-making.
 Where senior leaders do this, it is less likely that the workforce will face pressures and incentives to ignore or override the advice of the human rights function in decision-making.
 Where senior leaders do this, it is more likely that the workforce will feel empowered and motivated to integrate the advice of the human rights function in decision-making.

-proactively seek to understand and avoid pressures on employees or contractors to act contrary to the company's responsibility to respect human rights.
+27 proactively seek to understand and avoid pressures on employees or contractors to act contrary to the company's responsibility to respect human rights.
+LEADERSHIP NO.